-Do you want your Etsy shop’s sales this holiday season singing to the tune of Silent Night?
+Do you want your shop’s sales this holiday season singing to the tune of Silent Night?
 I didn’t think so, lady.
 You want it to be jamming out to Jingle Bell Rock and seeing dollar signs, am I right?

 I don’t have to tell you that this is the busiest time of year with the biggest bang for your buck!
 Basically, all your hard work creating products has the largest pay off once that calendar rolls past October 31st.
 I’m not kidding when I tell you that more than 60% of shop owner’s total yearly earnings are made during the holiday season.
-The closer we get to the end of December and it’s like the entire world appears with their credit cards in hand ready to purchase more gifts than they can fit in their car.
+The closer we get to the end of December and it’s as if the entire world appears with their credit cards in hand ready to purchase more gifts than they can fit in their car.
 And if you are a shop owner, you want to be ready to welcome them with open arms!

 If you are looking to attract new customers, gain traffic to your online shop, get more attendees at your craft fairs and boost those sales then creating a holiday marketing campaign is an absolute must.